Today I’m going to show you if uninsured or underinsured motorist insurance coverage will pay your personal injury claim.

 Imperial Fire & Casualty Insurance (RAC partners) insured the driver with $10,000 BI limits.
-They paid the $10,000 limits.
+They paid the $10,000 limits without a lawsuit.

 Bob (not real name) was driving a truck for work.
 The front of his truck smashed into the back of a truck that Mike was driving for work.
 In the photo above, you can see the front of Bob’s truck.

 We argued that the trucking company was “uninsured” under Florida law, since the trucking company had a self-insured retention.